Japan Series

 The Japan Series (日本シリーズ (Nippon Shiriizu), officially the Japan Championship Series, プロ野球日本選手権シリーズ (Puro Yakyū Nippon Senshuken Shiriizu)), also the Nippon Series, is the annual championship series in Nippon Professional Baseball, the top baseball league in Japan.
 It is a best-of-seven series between the winning clubs of the league's two circuits, the Central League and the Pacific League, and is played in October or November.
 The first team to win four games is the overall winner and is declared the Japan Series Champion (日本一, Nippon Ichi) each year.
-The Japan Series uses a 2–3–2 format, with the latter four games in theory if additional games are needed following ties.
+The Japan Series uses a 2–3–2 format, with potential extra games if needed following ties.

 The home team for games 1, 2 and eventually 6 and 7, alternates between the two leagues with the Pacific League having the advantage on the years ending with an odd number and the Central League on the years ending with an even number.
 Designated hitters are used if the team from the Pacific League hosts the game.
 There is a 40-man postseason roster limit, and the rule on drawn games is changed to 12 innings, since 2018.
 If the series is tied after the seventh game, a Game 8 will be held with the same team hosting Games 6 and 7 hosting this game.
 Only once has a Game 8 been played in Japan Series history, where the Seibu Lions defeated the Hiroshima Toyo Carp in 1986.
 In the event that Game 8 does not decide the series, the next game would be played at the stadium that hosted Games 3 through 5 after a day of rest, and games will continue until one team wins four games.